 with a full image followed by zero or more patch images.

-When a newly installed Kernun system is booted for the first time, an
+When a newly installed Kernun UTM system is booted for the first time, an

 interactive initial configuration script